chihirobelmo/FalconBMS-Alternative-Launcher/README.md

 <b>* Platform:</b>

-Here you can select which version (32bit or 64 bit) of BMS to launch.
+Here you can select which version (32bit or 64 bit) of BMS to launch (Only works for BMs4.33).

 <b>* Theater:</b>